StuBehan/CV/README.md

 - Created and hosted web apps in Ruby, Ruby-on-rails and Javascript, using React, Express, and Node.js.
 Working in Agile teams using pair programming and version control with Git and GitHub.
 - Learned and applied software design principles such as Object-Oriented Programming, Test and Behaviour Driven Development, Domain-Driven Design and  Model View Controller design pattern.
 - Demonstrated understanding of testing in Ruby with RSpec, Capybara, Jasmine, and Javascript using Jest, Enzyme, and Supertest.
-- RESTful Api integration using ActiveRecord with Ruby for PostgreSQL and Node, Express.js with MongoDB Atlas for experience using NoSQL databases.
+- RESTful API integration using ActiveRecord with Ruby for PostgreSQL and Node, Express.js with MongoDB Atlas for experience using NoSQL databases.
 - Explored web hosting with Heroku and continuous integration with Travis-CI.

 #### COMPUTING & IT | 2014 - PRESENT | OPEN UNIVERSITY